Ext groups in Homotopy Type Theory: Ext in HoTT

 Similarly, for any family \( F \defeq (A \to F_x \to B_x)_{x : X}\), the following diagram exhibits the top row as the pullback of the bottom row along \(B_y \to \bigoplus_X B\), for any \(y : X\), since the composite of the left vertical maps is the identity on $A$:

 Here the maps from the top row to the middle row are given by the inclusion of the \(y\)-summand.
 This shows that \(\phi\) is a retraction, hence a bijection.

 To show that \(\Ext^1_R(B,-)\) preserves finite products, it suffices to check that it preserves the empty product and binary products.
 The former is clear, so we proceed to handle binary products.
-Pushing out along the two projections of \(A_0 \oplus A_1\) yields a map \( \Ext^1_R(B, A_0 \oplus A_1) \to \Ext^1_R(B,A_0) \times \Ext^1_R(B,A_1) \).
+The natural map \( \Ext^1_R(B, A_0 \oplus A_1) \to \Ext^1_R(B,A_0) \times \Ext^1_R(B,A_1) \) is given by pushing out along the two projections of \(A_0 \oplus A_1\).
 To get a map in the opposite direction, we take the biproduct of the given extensions (using that biproducts are exact) and then pull back along \(\Delta : B \to B \oplus B\).
 Showing that these two maps are inverses is straightforward. \end{proof}

 \begin{cor} Let \(A\) and \(B\) be \(R\)-modules.
 The set \(\Ext_R^1(B,A)\) is naturally an abelian group. \end{cor}

 \begin{proof} We have just shown that the functor \(\Ext_R^1(B,-) : \Mod{R} \to \Set\) preserves finite products.
 It follows that it preserves group objects.
 But any \(R\)-module is itself an abelian group object in \(\Mod{R}\) (in a unique way), so we are done. \end{proof}